Grossmont High School Advanced Placement and College Preparatory US History

 From the Cengage Learning Teacher's Resource Guide, 2016

-The Cartoons below would be, and have been, used by the College Board to address similar themes involving the Reconstruction Period.
+The Cartoons below would be, or have been, used by the College Board to address similar themes involving the Reconstruction Period.